FMS, or Functional Movement Screening, is a pre-participation screening process that identifies compensatory movement patterns.

 Smart training requires a balance of high intensity work rates and periods of lower intensity.

-Corrective (prehabilitation) and basic exercises serve as your “warm up” before your day’s training to set yourself on the right path for achieving your goals!
+Corrective exercises and stretches serve as your “warm up” before your day’s training to set yourself on the right path for achieving your goals!

-As you figure out what you can manage, a program is tailored to allow for peaks and dips in training.
-This creates accelerated progress periods and imperative “rest” intervals, known as periodisation.
-The body cannot make progress without being pushed further than your current fitness capacity, but it also can’t train endlessly and be strained to fatigue.
-Smart training requires a balance of high intensity work rates and periods of lower intensity.
+As we figure out what you can manage, a program is tailored to allow for peaks and dips in training.
+The body cannot make progress without being pushed further than your current fitness capacity, but too much training causes excessive fatigue.
+A periodised program is the balance between strenous and managaeble exercise that facilitates adaptations without injury.